beto1810/8_Week_SQL_Challenge/Case Study #5 - Data Mart/README.md

 3. How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?

 ***
+#
+## What can you practice with this case study?
+- Creating Tables
+- JOINS
+- CTE's
+- Window Functions
+- CASE Statements
+- As well as other functions, operators and clauses